PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter05/README.md

 __Modern Computer Architecture and Organization__, by Jim Ledin.
 Published by Packt Publishing.
 # Chapter 5 - Hardware-Software Interface

-The vast majority of computer software is not written at the processor instruction level, in assembly language.
-Instead, each application you work with on a daily basis was written in a one high-level programming language or another, using a pre-built library of capabilities that the application programmers extended during the software development process.
-Practical programming environments, consisting of programming languages and their associated libraries, must offer many high-level services such as disk I/O, network communications, and interactions with users that are easily accessible from programming languages.
+The vast majority of computer software is not written at the processor instruction level in assembly language.
+Most of the applications we work with on a daily basis are written in one high-level programming language or another, using a pre-built library of capabilities that the application programmers extended during the software development process.
+Practical programming environments, consisting of high-level languages and their associated libraries, offer many services, including disk input/output (I/O), network communication, and interactions with users, all easily accessible from program code.

-This chapter describes the software layers that implement these features beginning at the level of processor instructions in device drivers.
-Several key aspects of operating systems will be covered in this chapter including booting, multithreading, and multiprocessing.
-After completing this chapter, you will have a broad understanding of how the multiple levels of system software interact with computer hardware components to perform useful communication with peripheral devices and with users.
+This chapter describes the software layers that implement these features, beginning at the level of processor instructions in device drivers.
+Several key aspects of operating systems will be covered in this chapter, including booting, multithreading, and multiprocessing.

+After completing this chapter, you will understand the services provided by operating systems and the capabilities provided in **Basic Input/Output System (BIOS)** and **Unified Extensible Firmware Interface (UEFI)** firmware.
+You will have learned how execution threads function at the processor level and how multiple processors coordinate within a single computer system.
+You will also have a broad understanding of the process of booting into an operating system, beginning with the first instruction executed.

 We will cover the following topics:
 * Device drivers
-* BIOS
+* BIOS and UEFI
-* The boot process
+* Th e boot process
 * Operating systems
 * Processes and threads
 * Multiprocessing